What is This? - Click for a Sneak PeekCan You Guess What This Is?

 If you have ever been to a foreign country or have tried to talk with someone who doesn't speak your language, you know what I'm talking about.

 Believe it or not language is divided into 3 different categories.
 Each category includes one or more parts of language.
-They include:

-CATEGORY 1 - FORM
+Category 1 - Form

 • morphology - the smallest meanings of words (ex. -ing is something happening now, -ed means something happened in the past, etc.)